AnIdiotInvests/anidiotinvests.github.io/_posts/2022-04-01-major-life-changes.md

 Do this with grace though.
 There is a balance to be struck when taking on a boss.
 You can't fight a damn dragon if you're not at least wearing some diamond armor and have a nice sword.

-In the real world, its the pursuite of happiness, not castles that we should care about.
+In the real world, it is the pursuit of happiness, not castles that we should care about.

 I hope anyone who reads this and is going through a similar job situation, please realize you are not crazy.
-You are simply discovering that what you are doing is not right for you and is not personal against your company and colleagues.
+You are simply discovering that what you are doing as a career may not be right for you, and it is not personal against your company and colleagues.

 I want to go out and learn how to be my own person, and understand myself more.
 Gain some self-awareness as they say.